 29 gingersnap cookies

-• Add the cookie butter, powdered sugar, cinnamon, ginger, allspice, cloves, nutmeg, black pepper, and salt to food processor and pulse until combined.
+• Add cookie butter, powdered sugar, cinnamon, ginger, allspice, cloves, nutmeg, black pepper, and salt to food processor and pulse until combined.

 1 1/2 cups cookie butter, 1 cup powdered sugar, 1/2 teaspoon ground cinnamon, 1/2 teaspoon ground ginger, 1/4 teaspoon ground allspice, 1/4 teaspoon ground cloves, 1/4 teaspoon ground nutmeg, 1/8 teaspoon black pepper, 1/8 teaspoon salt